Middle Years Festival

 Do you and your students want to perform at Middle Years Festival (Performing Group)?

-• You are also required to complete a Registration Form no later than 5 weeks prior to Middle Years Festival.
+• You are also required to complete a Registration Form no later than 5 weeks before the Middle Years Festival.
 Click on Middle Years Festival Registration to access the form.

 Is there a time limit for my performance?